BUFFALO, N.Y. -- For the second game in a row, the Tampa Bay Lightning started off slow. And once again, they rallied for a win.

-BUFFALO, N.Y. -- Steven Stamkos scored the tiebreaking goal with 5:16 remaining to lead the Tampa Bay Lightning to a 5-3 win over the Buffalo Sabres on Saturday night.
+Steven Stamkos scored the tiebreaking goal with 5:16 remaining to lead the Lightning to a 5-3 win over the Buffalo Sabres on Saturday night.
+It followed a similar performance in the team's 3-1 win over Carolina on Thursday.

-Nikita Kucherov, Brayden Point, Ondrej Palat and Ryan Callahan also scored for the Lightning, who have won 18 of their last 20.
+Nikita Kucherov, Brayden Point, Ondrej Palat and Ryan Callahan also scored for to help the Lightning win for the 18th time in 20 games and improve to 35-8-2.
 Louis Domingue stopped 30 shots.

-Sam Reinhart, Tage Thompson and Marco Scandella had the goals for Buffalo, which lost for the second straight night.
+Sam Reinhart, Tage Thompson and Marco Scandella scored for Buffalo, which lost for the second straight night.
 Linus Ullmark finished with 25 saves.

 Scandella gave Buffalo a 3-2 lead at 5:54 of the third, chipping home a pass from Jason Pominville from close range.